josuneha/AzureBigData-analytics/Hands-on lab/lab-files/BigDataTravel/BigDataTravel/Scripts/README.md

 - [Sysdig](https://github.com/Draios) for all the awesome things I learned during these years that made it possible for me to write this library;
 - [Tether.js](http://github.hubspot.com/tether/) for having inspired me in writing a positioning library ready for the real world;
 - [The Contributors](https://github.com/FezVrasta/popper.js/graphs/contributors) for their much appreciated Pull Requests and bug reports;
-- **you** for the star you'll give to this project and for being so awesome to give this project a try 🙂
+- **You** for the star you'll give to this project and for being so awesome to give this project a try. 🙂

 ### Copyright and license
 Code and documentation copyright 2016 **Federico Zivolo**.
 Code released under the [MIT license](LICENSE.md).
 Docs released under Creative Commons.